neuro-inc/neuro-cli/docs/object_storage_reference.rst

    Object Storage interaction subsystem, available as :attr:`Client.object_storage`.

-   The subsystem helps take advantage of many basic funtionality of Object Storage solutions different cloud providers support.
+   The subsystem helps take advantage of many basic functionality of Object Storage solutions different cloud providers support.
 For AWS it would be S3, for GCP - Cloud Storage, etc.